Enriching mathematics with the wonder of engineering

 Mathematics teachers are often asked the question “When will we need this piece of mathematics in the real world?”
 Using an engineering context to enhance the teaching of a topic can go a long way towards answering this question, whilst also giving opportunities to utilise valuable problem-solving skills.

-To celebrate the Year of Engineering and to give you a go-to place to enhance topics with engineering applications, we have created a webpage that enriches mathematical topics through the context of engineering.
+To give you a go-to place to enhance topics with engineering applications, we have created a webpage that enriches mathematical topics through the context of engineering.

-From engineering skyscrapers to scheduling maintenance on tunnels, ensuring escalators are safe to deciding on the location of life-saving wells, mathematics in engineering impinges on every part of our lives.
+From engineering skyscrapers to scheduling maintenance on tunnels, ensuring escalators are safe to deciding on the location of life-saving wells, mathematics in engineering impacts every part of our lives.

 An A level collection considers the use of definite integrals in engineering.
 The question posed is ‘How can you calculate the energy used, or made available, when the volume of a gas is changed?”
 A bicycle pump, refrigerator and the internal combustion engine change the volume of a gas or liquid.